This bank sharply cuts interest rates on fixed deposits. Latest FD rates here

 This bank sharply cuts interest rates on fixed deposits.
 Latest FD rates here1 min read .
-Updated: 12 Apr 2022, 12:40 PM IST
+12 Apr 2022

 - According to the bank's website, the new rates came into effect on April 11